-According to Abbey Sharp, dietitian and blogger at Abbey’s Kitchen, you should always try to have breakfast before you start a day on the road, whether you’re traveling by plane, train, boat, or automobile (7).
+According to Abbey Sharp, dietitian and blogger at Abbey’s Kitchen, you should always consume a healthy breakfast before you start a day on the road, whether it’s a trip by plane, boat, train train, or automobile (7).

 When you start your day with a healthy nutritious breakfast you will have enough energy to enjoy the road trip.
-As part of breakfast, you can choose snacks from your stash or some salad from the supermarket.
-Make sure it’s all fresh and clean.
+As part of breakfast, you can choose snacks from your stash or something ready-to-eat from the supermarket.
+Make sure it’s all fresh and stored properly.

 Get Enough Protein

-As long as you devour protein food you are less likely to feel ravenous for junk food.
-Protein keeps you powerful and enhances concentration.
-Try to have at least one protein source at every meal and choose protein-rich snacks like nuts, hummus, hormone-free beef or turkey jerky, a hard-boiled egg, or cheese (2).
+Protein food allows you to feel less ravenous for junk food.
+Protein keeps you invigorated and powerful.
+Plus, it enhances your concentration because it promotes satiety.
+Try to consume at least one protein source at every meal and snack, for example, protein-rich snacks like nuts, turkey jerky, hummus, hormone-free beef, a hard-boiled egg, or cheese (2).

 Again.
 Stay Hydrated